simplifi/goverseer/docs/executioners/shell_executioner.md

 To use the Shell Executioner, you need to configure it in your Goverseer config file.
 The following configuration options are available:

-- `command`: This is the shell command you want to execute.For example, `echo "Data received: $GOVERSEER_DATA"`.
+- `command`: This is the shell command you want to execute.
+For example, `echo "Data received: $GOVERSEER_DATA"`.
 - `shell`: (Optional) This specifies the shell to use for executing the command.
   Defaults to `/bin/sh -ec` if not provided.